vazco/meteor-universe-i18n/README.md

 Instead of setting translations directly by i18n.addTranslation(s).
 You can store translations in files YAML or JSON, according with following file extensions: **.i18n.yml**, **.i18n.json**.
+Because of lazy loading of locales, the translation files should be placed in common space. *But only for incremental loading of locale (default behavior), if locales are attached to the bundle, this isn't important*

 ### Recognition locale of translation
 Name of file can be any but only if in file has the locale declared under key **'_locale'**